preciofishbone/OmniaDocsG2/pages/delete-page/index.rst

 You can archive a whole Page Collection the same way as is described here and you can archive unused Page Types as well.

 All colleagues with editor permissions to a page can archive that page.
 The editor that archived a page can also restore it, if needed.
-There's one archive per Publishing App.
+A Publishing App Administrator can archive and restore all pages, Page Types and Page Collections in a Publishing App.

 For more technical information about archiving pages, see the bottom of this description.